 This article explains how to record in FreeAgent if you receive an amount of money that's already had bank charges, payment processor charges, currency charges, commission, or subcontractor's CIS tax deducted.

 It's fairly simple to split a transaction between more than one category in FreeAgent, though you may need to start by setting up one or more new categories.

-But what happens if you receive an amount of money that's already had bank charges, fees from a payment processor such as PayPal, GoCardless, Stripe or Dwolla, currency charges, commission, or subcontractor's CIS tax deducted?
+But what happens if you receive an amount of money that's already had bank charges, fees from a payment processor such as PayPal, GoCardless, Stripe, Dwolla or SumUp, currency charges or commission deducted?